alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 made even more interesting because this curvature generates _even more energy_.

-It would be too long to delve into the details of this complex theory, and I'm not even sure I have the level to understand it.
+It would be too long to delve into the details of this complex theory, and I'm not even sure I know how to explain it.
-Let us just state that general relativity has resisted all efforts of quantization, and is therefore the best explanation that we still have for how gravity works, despite a few obvious flaws.
+Let us just state that it is essential to understand cosmology and astrophysics.
+General relativity has resisted all efforts of quantization so far, and it is the best explanation that we have for how gravity works more than a century later.

 Einstein had a long and illustrious career in physics after 1915, and his many contributions would reinforce the pillars of the new physics that he pioneered.